jitpack/jitpack.io/README.md

 As long as there's a build file in your repository and it can install your library in the local Maven repository, it is sufficient for JitPack.

-*Tip:* You can automate releases with [Gradle release & version management plugin](https://github.com/allegro/axion-release-plugin)
+*Tip:* You can automate GitHub releases with [Gradle release & version management plugin](https://github.com/allegro/axion-release-plugin)

 ### Some extra things to consider: